Have You Ever Heard of 3D Sound?

 Can you tell the difference between mono sound and stereo?
 If you were scanning through radio stations, would you be able to tell if you were listening to music in mono or stereo sound?
 More specific, and harder to identify, is the difference between high bitrate versus MP compressed files in the sound range reproduction of music.
 Can you consciously tell the difference in the auditory experience?
-Well whether you are acutely aware of these differences, as some people are, or not, your brain knows.
+Well, whether or not you are acutely aware of these differences, as some people are, your brain knows.

-Binaural recording is a method of recording sound that uses two microphones, arranged with the intent to create a 3-D stereo sound sensation for the listener of actually being in the room with the performers or instruments.
+Binaural recording is a method of recording sound that uses two microphones, arranged with the intent to create a 3D stereo sound sensation for the listener of actually being in the room with the performers or instruments.
 This effect is often created using a technique known as “dummy head recording“, wherein a mannequin head is outfitted with a microphone in each ear.
-Binaural recording is intended for replay using headphones and will not translate properly over stereo speakers.
+Binaural recording is intended for replay using headphones.
+Therefore, it will not translate properly over stereo speakers.

-This idea of a three dimensional or “internal” form of sound has also translated into the useful advancement of technology in many things such as stethoscopes creating “in-head” acoustics and IMAX movies being able to create a three-dimensional acoustic experience.

-Binaural sound, therefore, creates a more complete soundscape than it has been previously achieved in artificial conditions.
+This idea of a 3D or “internal” form of sound has also translated into the useful advancement of technology.
+For example, many things such as stethoscopes creating “in-head” acoustics and IMAX movies being able to create a 3D acoustic experience.
+Therefore, binaural sound creates a more complete soundscape than it has been previously achieved in artificial conditions.
 The methodology, by nature, feeds directly into the brain via audio nerve stimulation.

-“Do you know that our soul is composed of harmony?” – Leonardo daVinci
+“Do you know that our soul is composed of harmony?” – Leonardo da Vinci

 Primarily, these work on your auditory circuits.
 The soundwaves stimulating your auditory nerves follow a complex path from stimulation to producing an effect.
 The effect is profound if you analyze all the processes and subsequent effects such sound has on the physical and neurobiological state of the brain.